 The growth of defined contribution schemes has been given a boost by auto-enrolment of employees for workplace pensions, as the graph below demonstrates.
-Auto-enrolment was phased in from October 2012 and is now fully in force.
-The first round of contribution increases took effect from 6 April 2018 and further significant increases to employer and employee contributions took the total to 8% from April 2019.
+Auto-enrolment was phased in from October 2012 and combined employer and employee contributions have totalled 8% of qualifying earnings since April 2019.
 A private member's bill that passed into law in 2023 with government support provides for the possibility of further increases in contributions and expanded eligibility.
-However, the changes the Act enables have garnered little interest from the current government and, even if they are eventually introduced would probably be phased in over several years.
+However, to date the changes the Act enables have garnered little interest from the current government which has been focused on encouraging more UK investment by pension schemes.
+A government review of pension adequacy is promised, but to date there is no clear timeline for the work.

-If you have been auto-enrolled into a pension in the past 12 years, the chances are you became a member of a defined contribution arrangement.
+If you have been auto-enrolled into a pension in the past 13 years, the chances are you became a member of a defined contribution arrangement.
 The importance the government attaches to auto-enrolment can be seen by the fact that it included ongoing payments of employer contributions in the benefits given to furloughed workers under the Coronavirus Job Retention Scheme during the pandemic.